Coding with Shards¶

 .

-), you must always place ->
+), you must place those shards in a {}

 To find out more about the input/output/parameter of a shard, you can search for the shard in the search bar above and check out its documentation page.